brunonevado/IM-models/README.md

-IM models used in Nevado et al. (submitted) Pleistocene glacial cycles drive isolation, gene flow and speciation in the high elevation Andes
+IM models used in Nevado et al. (2018) Pleistocene glacial cycles drive isolation, gene flow and speciation in the high elevation Andes.
+New Phytologist, accepted.

 Some models were newly implemented, while others were previously published in